 Use Loose Brush Work

-When painting water in the initial stages it is best to apply your paint mixtures with loose gestural wet brush and marks.
+When painting water in the initial stages, it is best to apply your paint mixtures with loose gestural wet brush and marks.
 This will create an aliveness to your paintings.
 Details can be added later on.

-Once the painting was dry, I could start building up the detail, a process known as modelling, where I refine the various shapes and forms within the painting.
+Once the painting was dry, I could start building up the detail, a process known as modeling, where I refine the various shapes and forms within the painting.
 More details are added as I work through the painting.

 Painting Mid-toned Ripples